plabble/plabble.github.io/transport/connect.md

 - Optionally the **certificate chain**, containing the server certificate and the other certificates in the chain in order [0: Server][1..n-1: CA][n: Root CA].
 This part is only sent if the client set flag #7 in the request.

 The certificate contains the following fields:
-- **Length** (1 byte) the length of the following certificate in bytes.
+- **Length** (1 byte, uint-8) the length of the following certificate in bytes.
 This includes all the fields
 - **Public key** (32 bytes) The Ed25519 signing key associated of the server which is the **identity key** of the server
 - **ValidFrom** (4 bytes): A [Plabble Timestamp]() that contains the moment from which the certificate is valid
 - **ValidTo** (4 bytes): A [Plabble Timestamp]() that contains the expiration date until the certificate is valid
 - **Signature** (64 bytes): The signature of the other fields in the certificate, signed with the key of the authority.
 The root certificate is self-signed, but a Plabble client does not accept other self-signed certificates by default
 - **Domain/IP** (variable): **UTF-8** encoded domain or IP address of the server the public key is associated with.
 Technical maximum of **151** bytes.

+Besides the data, the response is also indicated by a [status code](./index.md#response-codes).
+You can expect the following status codes:
+- 2 (unsupported protocol version): if protocol version is not supported by the server
+- 30 (upgraded to encrypted connection): if flag #6 is set and the server switched to encrypted communication
+- 31 (no certificate available): if flag #7 set and for some reason the server is unable to provide a valid certificate.
+Terminate connection if this happens.

 ## Process and data flow